diurnalcoders/learn-microservices/README.md

 # Working with Microservices in Go

 This project
-consists of a number of loosely coupled microservices, all written in Go:
+consists of several loosely coupled microservices, all written in Go:

 - broker-service: an optional single entry point to connect to all services from one place (accepts JSON;
 sends JSON, makes calls via gRPC, and pushes to RabbitMQ)